-Visa and Mastercard have made recent changes to their Interchange Rate structures which take into effect September / October 2018 in Australia.
+Visa and Mastercard have made recent changes to their Interchange Rate structures which come into effect December 2018 in Australia.

 What does this mean for me?

-Visa changes to their Interchange Structure, which came into effect on 1 September 2018, will have the following impact to merchants:
+Changes to the Visa Interchange Rates will come into effect on 1 December 2018 will have the following impact to merchants: